microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

-# DRAFT: Exercise for Deploying SQL Server on Azure Virtual Machines
+# Exercise for Deploying SQL Server on Azure Virtual Machines

-This is a rough draft for the exercise to deploy SQL Server on Azure Virtual Machine.
+This is a pre-production version for the exercise to deploy SQL Server on Azure Virtual Machine.

 ## Scenario